sulu/sulu-docs/bundles/markup/index.rst

 ----------

 Namespaces will be used to find tags with a special behavior.
-The default namespace is ``sulu`` but you can register your own namespace by adding a new service and register you ``TagInterface`` implementations with this new namespace.
+The default namespace is ``sulu``, but you can register your own namespace by adding a new service and register your ``TagInterface`` implementations with this new namespace.

 .. code-block:: xml